Home / Coffee knowledge / Hemro acquires Xenia Espresso – The next step towards coffee synchronization?

 Mahlkönig gears up for the future

-The acquisition of Xenia fits this picture.
+The acquisition of Xenia fits the picture.

 A clever move for both sides